hiukim/mind-ar-js-doc/docs/face-tracking-quick-start/webpage.md

 MindAR engine will scale the entity according to the size of the face.
 More specially, the width of the face is 1 unit of length.
 You can see that in the above example, we set the green sphere size to radius 0.1, which is rouhgly 20% of the face width.

+### rotation

+MindAR engine uses the relative positions of two eyes to compute the face orientation, and the anchored objects will automatically rotated accordingly.

 ### anchor points